myanimestream/dolos/_guides/creating-your-own-service.md

 service page to show.

-We need to find out how to determine which service page to show, but for now let's just add the method to stop Webpack from complaining.
+We need to find out how to determine which service page to show, but for now let's just add the method to stop webpack from complaining.
 Place the following code in the AniDB class body.
 ```typescript
 async route(url: URL): Promise<void> {